ck2136/reproducible_research/readme.md

 Up to the point of conflict, `git merge <branch>` will essentially automatically add and commit the changes.
 Where differences arises, git will essentially display the two different files with *conflict markers* and the user is supposed to go through each one and choose which one of the files that we want to merge into our newest commit.

 Let's try an example.
 We're going to create a new branch called add-data-01 and change the data_manage.R code so that we get NHANES data from 2001-2002.
+The code should be in the [github file](https://github.com/ck2136/reproducible_research/tree/master/static/data_manage.R)

 ```